bicobus/qModManager/docs/usage.rst

 located right next to the checkbox, which will allow you to manually refresh the internal database if you make changes to the file system.

-The monitoring of the filesystem is designed to be as lightweight as possible.
+The monitoring of the file-system is designed to be as lightweight as possible.
 It disable itself whenever PyQModManager becomes inactive (alt-tab or minimized), and reactive itself whenever the software gain focus.
 Gaining back focus will force a refresh of the database on a needed basis: if nothing has